Dave's Travel Pages

 Tombs of Mycenae

 There are two main types of tomb at Mycenae.
-One is known as a Tholos type tomb, and the simply as circular graves.
-The most famous Tholos tomb is the Treasury of Atreus.
+One is known as a Tholos type tomb, and the other simply as circular graves.
+The most famous of the Tholos tombs at Mycenae is the Treasury of Atreus.

 Treasury of Artreus in Mycenae, Greece